arobirosa/computer-repair-ai-assistant-prolog/README.md

 * The reasoning has high-precision when no probabilities are used
 * Does not depend on a large number of examples.
 This means that it is not affected by training bias

-Under the condition that it is **easy to represent the domain knowledge** interviewing experts in the aread or reading textbooks, regulations, contracts and other documents.
+Under the condition that it is **easy to represent the domain knowledge** interviewing experts in the area or reading textbooks, regulations, contracts and other documents.

 [Source: ErgoAI FAQ](https://docs.google.com/document/d/1J_ASpGjDwgqMDzNgB-hqQC3keA8sIMZIHHs8gmJXG04/edit)